-Today we're going to be doing part two of something we started several weeks ago, which is looking at cervical MRIs and cervical scans.
-We're doing that with the boys, with Rob Shanks and Darren Chandler.
+Today we're going to be doing part two of something we started several weeks ago, which is looking at cervical MRIs and cycle scans.
+We're doing that with the boys with Rob Shanks and Darren Chandler.
 Rob, great to have you with us.
-Nice to have the boys back in town.
+And let's have the boys back in town.

 Hey, good to be here.
-Thank you, Steven.
+Thank you so much.

-Well, it's been a great day for you, hasn't it?
-You arrived in your new clinic today to find someone's kicked the door in.
+Well, it's been a great day for you as you arrive in your new clinic today to find someone's kick the door in?

-Yes, unfortunately, yeah, had a boot mark in my front door.
+Yes, unfortunately, yeah, had a bigger food mark in the front my front door.

 I'm not gonna make any comments about the merits of setting up a clinic in Essex, that would be definitely unplayable.
-I'm sorry to hear that, but what are you going to talk to us about today?
+But I'm sorry to hear that.
+But what are you going to talk to us about today?

-So absolutely, we're going to start where we left off, really, there's a few things we didn't cover in the last lecture, we're concentrating on cervical MRIs in particular.
-I think cervicals are slightly harder than lumbars.
+So absolutely, yeah, we're gonna we're gonna cover kind of start where we left off.
+Really, there's a few things we didn't cover in the last lecture, we're concentrating on cervical MRIs in particular, you think I think cervical, cervical is a slightly harder than the numbers.
 There's a little bit more kind of finicky anatomy that goes on.
-And there's a few nuances that we need to go through and make the viewers aware of especially when it comes to upper cervical spine issues and what to expect from those scans.
+And there's a few nuances that we need to go through and make make the viewers aware of when especially when it comes to upper cervical spine issues and what you know what to expect from those scans.